guojingyu/guojingyu.github.io/_posts/2017-12-22-Build_DL_Box.md

 I used two ways to transfer files between the desktop server and my laptop -- 1.
 SCP command for single file for convenience, as well for big files (e.g. data) for speed (through a Gigabyte home network) ; 2.
 Use github to sync the code repositories.

 ### So How Faster It Can Be
-I will demo this with a Pytorch implementation of LeNet over MNIST dataset.
+I will demo this with a dirty Pytorch implementation of LeNet over MNIST dataset.
 To define the network model is super easy as below.

 ```
 class Lenet(nn.Module):